-Once you have agreed, in consultation with your supervisor(s), on your Departmental Advisor, Deputy Supervisor and candidates for the role of your Lead Assessor, you must inform the Graduate Studies Secretary.
+Once you have agreed, in consultation with your supervisor(s), on your Department Advisor, Deputy Supervisor and candidates for the role of your Lead Assessor, you must inform the Materials Graduate Studies Office.
 You do this by entering the names on the 'New Graduate Student' Questionnaire, a copy of which is included as an appendix to this handbook.
-Make sure you complete all the items on this form and return it by the end of Week 2 (19th October 2018) for review by Marion Beckett.
+Make sure you complete all the items on this form and return it by the end of Week 2 (23rd October 2020) for review by the Materials Graduate Studies Office.